edouardparis/edouardparis.github.io/content/blog/2019-07-15-hello-world.md

 ## 2.1 Privacy

-This website has no javascript, no cookie, no tracker whatsoever.
-I do not spend time watching my caddy server logs and elaborate statistic about its visitors.
+This website has no javascript, no cookie, no tracker whatsoever. ~~I do not spend time watching my caddy server logs and elaborate statistic about its visitors~~.
+(Edit: I found a way to have logs without storing visitors IPs, cf [notes/caddy-logs-and-goaccess](/notes/caddy-logs-and-goaccess)).
 I just want a little part of internet where a visitor can read content without no exchange of information.

 This website has no comment section.
 I do not want to add complexity to